Keystone logo

 Applying for your PGWP is more straightforward than you might think.
 Here is a step-by-step guide to walk you through the application process:

-1. Gather your documents: Before you start the application, it is critical to collect essential documents.
-These include your official transcripts, a copy of your program completion letter, and proof of identity such as your passport.
+1. Gather your documents: Before you start the application, it's critical to collect essential documents.
+These include your official transcripts, a copy of your program completion letter, proof of language proficiency, and proof of identity such as your passport.

 2. Apply online or via paper: You can apply for the PGWP through the IRCC website or submit a paper application.